marcusgia2505/classEx_doc/docs/Elements.rst

 .. image:: _static/elements/startbutton.png
     :width: 70%

-The start buttons allows to start stages of a game.
+The start buttons allow you to start stages of a game.
 It is marked in blue and clearly visible to ease guidance for the lecturer.
-Before the start of the first stage it additionally states the number of logged in participants (here: 1).
+Before the start of the first stage, it additionally states the number of logged-in participants (here: 1).

 .. image:: _static/elements/startbutton2.png
     :width: 70%

-After pressing the start button, the stage is started, the button disappears and a counter is shown which counts the number of participants in that stage.
-In the example it means that there are no red participants (0/0) and one green participant who finished the stage (1/1).
-Counting can done over all, by role, group or treatment.
+After pressing the start button, the stage is started, the button disappears, and a counter is shown, which counts the number of participants in that stage.
+In the example, it means that there are no red participants (0/0) and one green participant who finished the stage (1/1).
+Counting can be done over all, by role, group or treatment.

 The start button can be configured according to the own needs.